j-towns/craystack/README.md

    compresses will be the first item that a decoder decompresses.

 The core of Craystack is a vectorized version of Asymmetric Numeral Systems (ANS), implemented using NumPy.
-ANS is a first-in-first-out (i.e. stack-like) entropy coding method, invented by Jarek Duda.
+ANS is a last-in-first-out (i.e. stack-like) entropy coding method, invented by Jarek Duda.
 The vectorized method is based on a [paper](https://arxiv.org/abs/1402.3392), and [accompanying code]( https://github.com/rygorous/ryg_rans), by Fabian Giesen.
 Jamie has also written